metno/S-ENDA-documentation/source/nina_metadata.rst

 * only part of the data from NINA can be considered dynamic geodata
 * Geospatial data in NINA are shared with a Geodata portal, exposing OGC web-services endpoints
 * Geospatial data provide additionally ISO 19135 metadata shared through a CSW service
-* NINA metadata sharing facilities could be modified partially to comply with MET requirements
+* NINA metadata sharing facilities could be modified partially to comply with S-ENDS requirements
-* Ad-hoc data sharing platforms could be designed to meet specific MET requirements for data sharing in case of specific selected datasets
+* Ad-hoc data sharing platforms could be designed to meet specific S-ENDA requirements for data sharing in case of specific selected datasets